-Harry will attend the opening of the Sentebale development in Lesotho on Thursday - a purpose-built home for the organisation's work with disadvantaged children and other youngsters living with HIV.
+Harry will attend the opening of the Sentebale development in Lesotho today - a purpose-built home for the organisation's work with disadvantaged children and other youngsters living with HIV.

 The Mamohato Children's Centre cost just over £2 million to build and its welcome block - with a distinctive frontage designed by the prince - has been named after OIga Powell, Harry's nanny, who died in 2012.

 Cathy Ferrier, Sentebale's chief executive, said: "When Olga passed away the family donated the money that would have gone to flowers to Sentebale, that's why this building is in loving memory of Olga Powell."

 The no-nonsense but fun nanny came to work for the Waleses when the Duke of Cambridge was six months old and was a figure of stability for the princes as their parent's marriage broke down, staying to care for them for 15 years.

 She was 52 at the time, in contrast to Harry's mother Diana who was just 21, and even after her retirement was invited to key milestones such as William's 21st celebrations at Windsor Castle, his passing out at Sandhurst and his wedding.

 Lesotho's Prince Seeiso co-founded Sentebale with Harry in 2006, and the new facility is named after his mother Queen Mamohato but also recognises the Princess of Wales.